solarwinds/appoptics-apm-go/README.md

 ### Demo web app

-If you have installed TraceView and this package, you can run the sample “web app” included with go-appneta:
+If you have installed TraceView and this package, you can run the sample “web app” included with go-traceview:

     $ cd $GOPATH/src/github.com/tracelytics/go-traceview/examples/sample_app
     $ go run -tags traceview main.go